skossan/Siralim_Ultimate_AutoBattler/README.md

 ### How does the script work?
 The script will look for a process running on the PC called *SiralimUltimate.exe*.

 If the process is found and you enable the script it will automatically send keystrokes for the letter *E* over and over to that process.
+This *simulates* holding E and enables to you do other things while the game presses E for you.

-If the script can't find the process you will see an error message stating that the game isn't running.
+If the script can't find the process you will see an error message stating that the game isn't running.0